 People you invite to Skype for Business online meetings can either use the full Skype for Business software (if they are university affiliates with ONYENs) or a browser-based application.
 The browser-based application allows guests from outside of the university to connect without an ONYEN, and has most of the functionality of the full application, including audio/video sharing and desktop sharing.

-For more general information on Lync, visit the product page on the Microsoft website.
+For more general information on Skype for Business, visit the product page on the Skype website.

 Skype for Business Features

 Skype for Business has many features for conducting a meeting online.
 Some of the most typical used include:

 - Audio and Video broadcast

 - To broadcast audio and or video, you will require a microphone and/or web camera.
 We have limited resources to provide for this.
 Please consult with us in advance if you want to do this so that we can find a solution for you.